Emily focuses on civil litigation involving damage to people and to property as well as proprietary interests, insurance, recovery and costs.

 Emily has represented and advised a number of small and very large public and private sector institutions, including financial services providers, health authorities, local authorities, hotel and restaurant chains, industrial service providers, factories and logistics firms in all areas of employment law and litigation.

-Having worked for a property developer and in-house for a firm of solicitors dealing with property related claims, in particular professional indemnity claims against property professionals, Emily continues to accept instructions in public liability, professional negligence, construction and property insurance cases including policy coverage, boundary and neighbour disputes, nuisance and negligence causing damage to property, trespass and Rylands v Fletcher.
-Many of the cases undertaken over the past 4 years involve fire/explosive material, oil, asbestos contamination and sewerage related nuisance.
+Emily worked for a property developer and in-house for a firm of solicitors dealing with property related claims, in particular professional indemnity claims against property professionals, including fraud allegations.
+Emily continues to accept instructions in public liability, professional negligence, construction and property insurance cases including policy coverage, boundary disputes, neighbour disputes, harassment, nuisance, negligence causing damage to property, trespass and Rylands v Fletcher.
+Many of the cases undertaken over the past 4 years involve fire/explosive material, oil, asbestos contamination, sewerage related nuisance, disputes over easements and other neighbourly discord.

 Emily also advises on contractual and statutory disputes relating to construction works and for or against utilities providers.